vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Debugging/Logging/How-to.md

 :::note
 <<General/Console Window Short.md>>

-Also be aware when **Collapse** is enabled in the same toolbar, which will merge identical logs.
+Be aware when **Collapse** is enabled in the same toolbar, which will merge identical logs.
 :::

 ### String interpolation